idankash/AIMixDetect/README.md

 - Unzip the `cache_files/cache_files.zip` to use cache and make the simulation faster.
 - Run `simulate_replication_HC.py` to simulate the results for HC and minP over the provided dataset.
 - Run `simulate_replication_LoR.py` to simulate the results for Logistic regression over the provided dataset.
+- Run `simulate_replication_HC_power_analysis.py` to simulate the results for the power analysis over Huggingface data.

 ### Details

 - `simulate_replication_HC.py` will create a csv file to the desired destination containing the results
 - `simulate_replication_LoR.py` will create a csv file to the desired destination containing the results
+- `simulate_replication_HC_power_analysis.py` will create a csv file to the desired destination containing the results

 ## List of tables and programs